Lev Gumilev: Ideas

 The historian Mark Bassin stated that Gumilev's theories are scientifically unproven and problematic but that they have a significant impact in a range of Soviet and post-Soviet contexts.
 Several researchers, such as Vadim Rossman, John Klier, Victor Yasmann, Victor Schnirelmann and Mikhail Tripolsky describe Gumilev's views as anti-Semitic.
 According to those authors, Gumilev did not extend this ethnological ecumenism to the medieval Jews, whom he regarded as a parasitic, international urban class that had dominated the Khazars and subjected the early East Slavs to the "Khazar Yoke".
 The last phrase was adapted by him from the traditional term "Tatar Yoke" for the Mongol domination of medieval Russia, a term that Gumilev rejected since he did not necessarily regard the Mongol conquest as a negative event.
 Instead, he saw the "Tatar yoke" as a military union of the Russians and Tatars.

 In particular, he asserted that the Radhanites had been instrumental in the exploitation of East Slavic people and had exerted undue influence on the sociopolitical and economic landscape of the early Middle Ages.
 Gumilev maintained that the Jewish culture was by nature mercantile and existed outside and in opposition to its environment.
 According to that view, Jews share a specific way of thinking associated with the moral norms of Judaism.
 According to Gumilev, the medieval Jews also did not bear arms themselves but waged wars through proxies or mercenaries.

 In Kazan, the capital of Tatarstan (Russia), an inscription for a statue in honor of Gumilev quotes the following: "I, a Russian, have been defending the Tatars all my life".
 About Tatars he said (for example) that "Tatars are in our blood, our history, our language, our worldview.
 Whatever the real differences with the Russians, the Tatars are not a people outside us, but within us".
 He called Tatar a "proud name".
 Tatar historian Gali Yenikeev (among others) has continued with Gumilev's ideas since.

 Russian President Vladimir Putin stated during a speech in November 2023: "Alexander Nevsky was given the yarlyk [permission] by Golden Horde khans to rule as prince, primarily so that he could effectively resist the invasion of the West".
 Gumilev himself expressed similar ideas.

 Influence

 The "Eurasian vision" of president Vladimir Putin has allegedly been influenced by Gumilev's ideas.

 Personal life

 Gumilev identified himself as an Orthodox Christian.

+Gumilev used to have personal and professional relationships with bibliographer and medievalist Natalia Varbanets.

 Gumilev married in 1967, the year after his mother died.